AI-Origo/aio-website/_pages/index.md

 <div class="partners-section">
   <div class="partners-intro">
     <p>We collaborate with leading organizations to drive innovation and expand our impact across global markets.
-These strategic partnerships enable us to combine expertise, accelerate research, and deliver comprehensive solutions to our clients.</p>
+These strategic partnerships enable us to combine expertise, accelerate research and deliver comprehensive solutions to our clients.</p>
   </div>

   <div class="partners-grid">